mlIpem/mlipem.github.io/06_chapViolinist.md

 ## Continuous metric

 In what follows, we show some results with a different metric.
-The metric will be discussed in more detail in the next chapter (chapter \@ref(chapExoskeletons)).
+The metric itself will be discussed in more detail in the next chapter (chapter \@ref(chapExoskeletons)).

 It suffices here to say that it is based on a continuous comparison of the bowing movements, using using time differences between student and teacher captured as relative phase.
-This metric is ignorant of bowing gesture events because it is a continuous metric.
-It is likely that passages in which both the bowing of the teacher and student are at rest shows the highest synchronization.
-Obviously, these passages of rest can be easily extracted from  the audio.
+The metric is ignorant of bowing gesture events because it is a continuous metric.
+That's an advantage.
+The disadvantage is that passages in which both the bowing of the teacher and student are at rest shows the highest synchronization because they don't differ in timing.
+Obviously, these passages of rest can be easily extracted from the audio and should be taken into account to mark the performance.

 <div class="figure" style="text-align: center">
 <img src="Figures/chapViolinist_GUSO2_A2model_2conditions_piece_F1.rds.png" alt="Piece F1 with audio (top panel), logPD and posterior predictions (middle panel), and posterior difference of 2D and 3D.
 Vertical lines show the regions of interest" width="100%" />
 <p class="caption">(\#fig:GUSO2A2model2conditionspieceF1)Piece F1 with audio (top panel), logPD and posterior predictions (middle panel), and posterior difference of 2D and 3D.
 Vertical lines show the regions of interest</p>
 </div>
-Here we clearly see that the contrast is in favour of 3D, except for passages that indicate rest.
+In figure \@ref(fig:GUSO2A2model2conditionspieceF1) we clearly see that the contrast (lowest panel) is in favour of 3D, except for passages that indicate rest.
 They indicate that at those points, no difference can be made between 2D and 3D.
 Ideally, student and teacher don't move the bow and therefore, they are most in sync at those points, so the contrast is zero.
 See the second panel where the log(1-R) measure is lowest in regions where no audio occurs.

-Figures \@ref(fig:GUSO2A2model2conditionspieceF2a) and \@ref(fig:GUSO2A2model2conditionspieceF2b) show the two metrics next to each other, now applied to the second piece (F2).
+Figures \@ref(fig:GUSO2A2model2conditionspieceF2a) and \@ref(fig:GUSO2A2model2conditionspieceF2b) show the two metrics (Procustus and relative phase) next to each other, now applied to the second piece (F2).

-The top panel shows a similar trend in the sense that at the beginning of the piece, 3D offers a better synchronization than 2D.
+At the beginning of the piece, 3D offers a better synchronization than 2D.
 However, towards the end of the piece, the roles are reversed and 2D offers a better synchronization than 3D.
+We see this trend reflected in both figures.
 The reason may be due to the fact that the score is different towards the end.
 Accordingly, this type of analysis calls for a deeper musicological analysis based on additional score analysis.
 This book is not the place to provide such analysis.
 We merely show that some statistical representation of the music performance may be of interest for future work to be done in this domain.

 <div class="figure" style="text-align: center">
 <img src="Figures/chapViolinist_Diff_model_F2.png" alt="Comparison of Procustus metric for piece F2" width="100%" />